UTADNCLab/AICA-Competition-Documentation-2026/01_Core_Guides/Operational_Guide.md

 # Operational Guide

 This guide explains how to run the AICA virtual stage and defines the operational conditions that must be satisfied during execution.
-It combines system startup, navigator usage, pickup/drop/Vehicle-to-vehicle package transfer behavior, runtime checks, communication channels, and mission constraints.
+It combines system startup, navigator usage, pickup/drop/Vehicle-to-vehicle package transfer behavior, runtime checks, communication channels, and mission constraints

-It includes operational guidance for both QCar2 and QDrone2.
+It includes operational guidance for both QCar2 and QDrone2

 ---